 Manukau Institute of Technology is committed to providing opportunities to a greater number in the community through blended learning programmes that allow students to balance work and study.

 A story in the New Zealand Herald highlighted a shortage of qualified early childhood educators, noting that the early childhood council found 30 percent of childcare centres have unfilled vacancies for qualified teachers this month.

 “Demand in Auckland is extremely high,” says Kylie Smith, Head of Education at Manukau Institute of Technology (MIT).
 “Students in our diploma and degree programmes are typically employed before they have completed their studies.”

 MIT’s school of education is in close contact with early childhood centres who want students to complete their practical training with them.
 Many of these placements become full-time jobs.

 Independently analysed Government data shows that MIT degree holders have the highest employment rates in the country five years after finishing their degrees.
 They can also expect to be among the best paid.
 Explore your study options and become one of MIT grads who earn more.

 “For as long as I can remember I’ve wanted to be a kindergarten teacher, so I could help young children.
 Studying early childhood teaching at MIT was a great choice.
 The lecturers were hugely supportive and the combination of practical experience and classroom environment suited how I learn.
 It also helped me form views on important education issues and my own teaching philosophy.

 The results have been extremely rewarding.
 I now work at a kindergarten – a job I entered with the knowledge and confidence I needed, thanks to my course.
 My employer has said that like other MIT graduates they have employed, I stood out because of my knowledge, dedication, passion for teaching, and experience which gave me a practical edge.
-The future has so many possibilities, and I have several exciting ambitions I hope to fulfil.”
+The future has so many possibilities, and I have several exciting ambitions I hope to fulfill.”